svenauhagen/paypal-plus-plugin/assets/js/README.md

-# PayPal Plus Plugin Scripts
+# PayPal Plus for WooCommerce Scripts

-These stylesheets are part of PayPal Plus Plugin and licensed under the MIT license.
+These stylesheets are part of PayPal Plus for WooCommerce and licensed under the MIT license.

 (c) 2016 Inpsyde GmbH